thecredibleway/thecredibleway-com/docs/faq/questions/what-evidence-is-there-that-jesus-existed.md

-Messianic prophecies predicted that the Messiah would be born in Bethlehem, descend from David, arrive from Galilee, enter Jerusalem on a donkey, be betrayed for 30 pieces of silver, be silent before His accusers, have pierced hands and feet, have His garments cast lots, be buried with the rich, not have His bones broken, suffer for others' sins, be crucified, given vinegar to drink, forsaken by His disciples, resurrect three days later, and ascend into heaven and more.
+Messianic prophecies predicted that the Messiah would be born in Bethlehem, descend from David, arrive from Galilee, enter Jerusalem on a donkey, be betrayed for 30 pieces of silver, be silent before His accusers, have pierced hands and feet, have His garments cast lots, be buried with the rich, not have His bones broken, suffer for others' sins, be crucified, given vinegar to drink, forsaken by His disciples, resurrect three days later and ascend into heaven and more.
 [Jesus Christ fulfilled more than 350 prophecies](../../jesus/crediblilty/prophecies-fulfilled.md) - no one in all of history has that track record or even close to it.